-The first pages show overflowing and colorful flower beds, neat rows of vegetables, a leaning red barn, and a small yellow house with peeling paint and a wraparound porch.
+The first pages show overflowing and colorful flower beds, neat rows of vegetables, a leaning red barn, a small yellow house with peeling paint, and a wraparound porch.
 There are three black-and-white cows, dozens of chickens, and two sheep.

 “A family of three lived on the farm.”